juntingcai/PocketRealtor/server/README.md

 }
 ```
 * Password has to be between 6 to 20 characters and contain at least one numeric digit, one uppercase and one lowercase letter
-* No matter success or fail, the server will return a json in {code: code, msg: message} where code and message are in static/ResponseTemplate.js
+* If registered successfully, the server will return the token (see "User Login" response).

 ## User Login
 ```